krishauser/IROS2016ManipulationChallenge/README.md

 You will need to install Assimp and PyQt4 as instructed in the tutorial.

 The master branch is still at v0.6.2, so to get v0.7, you will need to perform the following tweaks:
-- Before you build, switch to the v0.7 branch by running the following command line in the Klampt/ directory:
+* Before you build, switch to the v0.7 branch by running the following command line in the Klampt/ directory:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > git checkout v0.7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  and run the following in Klampt/Library/KrisLibrary before you build the dependencies:
+* and run the following in Klampt/Library/KrisLibrary before you build the dependencies:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > git checkout plan_devel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Now build as normal.

 Once Klamp't is built and installed, download the IROS2016ManipulationChallenge folder as follows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~